ataylorme/Advanced-WordPress-on-Pantheon/README.md

 Then, use `lando start` and `lando stop` to start and stop the local development environment.

+You can also run tests locally on Lando with the commands below:
+* `lando composer local-behat`
+* `lando composer unit-test`

 ### Using another local development environment
 All of these steps are a one-time step unless noted.